The Heat Pump—An Energy Efficient Heating and Cooling Option

 As noted in the first paragraph, heat pumps can be ideal for heating your home, but how ideal they are for you depends on a few things.
 Before you buy, consider the following:

-- These units can be inexpensive to run, so you should consider if the long-term benefits outweigh the upfront installation cost.
+- Depending on your situation, these units may be an affordable option, so you should consider if the long-term benefits outweigh the upfront installation cost.
 Equipment costs depend on the system size and type, but a single head, installed, can cost between $2,000 and $6,000.

 - This is not typically a DYI project, as the unit contains refrigerant and needs to be charged and pressurized before use, and there’s some electrical work that should be done by a professional.
 However, price points vary, and rebates and low-interest financing can make them an affordable option.